zepdev/zeppelin-element-library/README.md

 Note on 'yarn convert': Nested variables can be accessed as 'map-deep-get(\$guideliness, "breakpoints", "xs")' (see \_variables.scss).

-7. bundle - This folder contains all complied javascript for ZEL.
+7. bundle - This folder contains all compiled javascript for ZEL.
 It is made automatically by 'yarn build' and then renamed and moved by 'yarn bundle' for npm packaging.